 - Does the task require personal attention or can it be assigned?
 (If it can be delegated to a responsible person, do so and move ahead to the next responsibility.)

-- Is the energy being used within a personal sphere-of-influence to produce a positive result?
+- Is the energy being used within a personal sphere of influence to produce a positive result?
 (Beware spinning your wheels; don’t waste time if you don’t sense forward motion.)

 - Is there an alternative way to create better results?
-(Beware the “we’ve always done it this way,” pattern-of-thinking.)
+(Beware the “we’ve always done it this way,” pattern of thinking.)

 - Does it feed the mission-of-excellence?
 (If it does not, don’t do it.)

 No, this prioritizing-template will not solve every problem, but it will clear up much of the confusion that prevents us from making logical choices about the investment of our time.
-It also brings with it a tone-of-honesty so we aren’t tempted to believe we don’t have enough time.
+It also brings with it a tone of honesty so we aren’t tempted to believe we don’t have enough time.

 During my college years, I was earning some extra revenue by playing with a jazz quartet with two of my music-major friends and an older gentleman who was an innately gifted pianist.
 His many years of “playing on the road” provided a library of fascinating mentoring material for the three of us.
-While he imparted priceless wisdom during those much anticipated breaks between sets, his best advice was his predictable mantra, “Time!
+While he imparted priceless wisdom during those much-anticipated breaks between sets, his best advice was his predictable mantra, “Time!
 It’s all about time.”
-It was, it is, it always will be.
+It was, it is, and it always will be.

 Vol 12, #4, p.9 (Mar-Apr 1997)